Generate a Terraform provider from OpenAPI / Swagger

 .

-Speakeasy natively supports direct import for resources with multiple ID fields.
-Speakeasy generates code that supports import syntax through a user providing a JSON-encoded object with all required parameters defined.
-Documentation, and appropriate error messages if this syntax isn't followed will also be generated.
+Speakeasy natively supports the direct import of resources with multiple ID fields.
+Speakeasy generates code that enables import functionality by requiring users to provide a JSON-encoded object with all necessary parameters.
+In addition to generating documentation, Speakeasy generates appropriate error messages to be displayed if the proper syntax is not followed.

-An import block is a way to import a resource into the Terraform state by generating a Terraform specification.
+An import block allows you to import a resource into the Terraform state by generating the corresponding Terraform configuration.
 Using a composite key, the import block will look like this:

 terraform plan -generate-config-out=generated.tf

-To import a resource with composite keys using the Terraform CLI, you can use the terraform import
+To import a resource with composite keys using the Terraform CLI, use the terraform import

 command: